Find a Job and Post a Resume

 100.7 WZBA-FM "The Bay" / Baltimore / Classic Rock

 After flopping as an alternative rock station a few years ago, 100.7 (WGRX) fipped formats to country.
 Taking on country giant WPOC wasn't an easy task.
 On December 1, 1999 WGRX became WZBA "The Bay" - "Rock without the hard edge".
-In 2003 WZBA ditched the 'rounded' rock for Classic Rock when 104.3 flipped from Classic Rock to "Smooth Jazz 104.3 WSMJ".
-WZBA plays the standard classic rockers like Steve Miller, Boston, Led Zeppelin, The Cars, Yes, etc. WZBA has really grown from a rim-shot classic rock station, to THE classic rock station for the area.
-The airstaff consists of radio pros like morning man Chris Emry, a 30 year radio vet.
-WZBA broadcasts inland of Baltimore with a directional signal.
-They have a 10 watt translator (100.1) to cover downtown Baltimore City.
-The 100.7 transmitter was moved closer to Baltimore City in 2001, and now puts out a decent signal in the Annapolis area.
+In 2003 WZBA ditched the 'rounded' rock for Classic Rock when then classic rock 104.3 changed formats.
+WZBA plays the standard classic rockers like Steve Miller, Boston, Led Zeppelin, The Cars, Yes, etc. WZBA has really grown from a rim-shot classic rock station, to a big classic rock station for the area.
+The station is very lmusic intesive and there isn't a lot of DJ talk on here.
+WZBA broadcasts inland of Baltimore with a directional large signal.
+The 100.7 transmitter was moved closer to Baltimore City in 2001, and now puts out a pretty good signal in the Annapolis area.

 Line